 The Contract is a complex investment and involves risk, including potential loss of principal and prior earnings.
-The Contract offers you the opportunity to allocate funds to Indexed Strategies for one-year periods (a "Term").
+The Contract offers you the opportunity to allocate funds to Indexed Strategies for 1-year periods (a "Term") and a Declared Rate Strategy (together with the Indexed Strategies, the "Crediting Strategies").
 Indexed Strategies provide returns based, in part, on the change in the value of a market Index or the share price of an exchange-traded fund (an "Index").
 This Contract does not directly participate in any equity, debt, or other investments.
 The returns of an Index do not include reinvestment of any dividends.

-The Contract currently offers three Conserve Strategies, three Growth Strategies, and one Buffer Strategy.
+The Contract currently offers four Conserve Strategies, four Growth Strategies, and one Buffer Strategy.